iamfuzz/newrelic-lambda-2.0/content/30_Enable_Monitoring/_index.md

 ![Create key](/images/enable_monitoring/create-key.png)

+You will notice that your account number is listed in the dropdown box under the ***Account*** heading.
+Please open a text file in your favorite text editor and type this in for easy access later on in this workshop.

 Create your key by filling out the form on the right hand side of your screen as shown below, ensuring that the **Key type** field is set to **User**, and clicking on the ***Create key*** button:

 ![Create key dialog](/images/enable_monitoring/create-key-dialog.png)

-Copy your newly created key (as shown below) and paste it in the text file you created earlier to store your New Relic account ID:
+Copy your newly created key (as shown below) and paste it into the text file as well:

 ![Copy key](/images/enable_monitoring/copy-key.png)